Vandangowda9/PowerBI-DashBoard-Sales-Analysis-Project/README.md

 # PowerBI-DashBoard-Sales-Analysis-Project
-Power BI project provides a comprehensive analysis of sales data, offering valuable insights into sales performance, profit distribution and customer behaviour across different categories, sub-categories etc. The  dashboard highlights key metrics, trends and comparisons making it a power tool for strategic decision-making.
+Power BI project provides a comprehensive analysis of sales data, offering valuable insights into sales performance, profit distribution and customer behaviour across different categories, sub-categories and etc.The dashboard highlights key metrics, trends and comparisons making it a power tool for strategic decision-making.

 # Insights and Findings
 •	The analysis showed that total sales increased compared to the previous period, showing steady business growth. </br>